Here are the status effects that can be applied to enemy or ally Troops and the corresponding Traits which prevent them.

 Barrier Protects from one instance or turn of damage (including Spells and Skulls), after which the Barrier is removed and the troop is back to normal.

 What does it look like?
-The troop's icon and their armor (shield) stat symbol radiate and pulse with a gold shield if barrier is active.
+The troop's icon and their armor (shield) stat symbol radiate and pulse with a gold shield if a barrier is active.

 Bleed causes the affected troop to take up to 10 true damage per turn.
 This effect can stack up to a maximum of 4 times, any stack applied after the 4th stack will reset the cumulative Cleanse chance.